Let’s start with a confession:

 And that is leadership of the highest order.

-Research is slow, meticulous, and often invisible.
+Research is often invisible.

-But it is the engine of every breakthrough.
 Without these women, there is no DeepTech.

 There is no AI revolution.